• Skip to primary navigation

 This is the point where I taste for seasoning and add a sprinkling of salt if necessary.

-If the sauce hasn’t thickened sufficiently, thicken it by stirring in a paste made from cornstarch mixed with water.
-Bring back to the boil then remove from the heat and serve with white rice or Chinese noodles.
+If the sauce hasn't thickened sufficiently, thicken it by stirring in a paste made from cornstarch mixed with water.
+Bring back to a boil then remove from the heat and serve with white rice or Chinese noodles.

 A dish of beef in oyster sauce alongside a dish of spaghetti noodles.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Can I freeze garlic beef?